vstanyshevskyy/obobruiko/content/questionaries/gad-7-general-anxiety-disorder-7.md

             value: 2
           - text: Nearly every day
             value: 3
-      - text: 'Feeling afraid as if something awful might happen'
+      - text: Feeling afraid as if something awful might happen
         answers:
           - text: Not at all
             value: 0